musicbeeremote/mbrc/README.md

 Building
 -------
-Clone the repository and import on IntelliJ IDEA or Android Studio
+Clone the repository and import on IntelliJ IDEA or Android Studio.

+Before building the project you have to execute the `run` task for the DaoGenerator module in order to generate the Dao classes along with the Helper classes and the `ContentProvider`.

 Credits
 -----------